--- Updated as of May 1st 2021 ---

 Vaccines.
 As per CDC guidance for overnight summer camp operators, we are encouraging all camp families (and staff) to strongly consider getting vaccinated, in consultation with your physician or campers pediatrician.
 We know every family must make a choice around vaccines for themselves and for their age-eligible children.
 We believe strongly in vaccinating for COVID-19 and we have encouraged our staff to obtain a vaccine as soon as they are eligible.
 If you camper is vaccinated prior to camp, please send us a copy of their vaccine card.
 We anticipate some campers may need their second dose during camp.
 If this is the case for your camper, please contact us to discuss.

 Physical Distancing.
-Physical distancing requirements will vary throughout the summer, with several considerations (outdoors vs indoors, how far we are into a session, activity type and choice, population test status, etc.) dictating physical distancing.
+Physical distancing requirements will vary throughout the summer, with several considerations (outdoors vs indoors, how far we are into a session, activity type and choice, population test status, etc.) dictating physical distancing requirements.

 Assigned Seating when Eating.
 We will ask that when eating (a “high risk” activity), that cabin groups or groups of staff may be assigned to specific tables at meals, and with physical distance between each other, at least for the first 3-5 days of the camp session.

-Cohorting in the first few days of camp.
-We will be implementing a 5-day cohort model at the start of each session.
-After the five days and a second round of testing, we will revert to more regular, individual/elective schedules.
+Cohorting in the first few days of camp. .
+We will be implementing a 3-5 day cohort model at the start of each session.
+After the five days and a second round of testing of unvaccinated individuals, we will revert to more regular, individual/elective schedules.

 Camper Numbers.
-At the current time, we, like almost all camps, will be lowering enrollment numbers for each session by about 25%.
+Though not required by the CDC we, like many camps, have lowered enrollment numbers for each session by about 20%.

 Health Center.
-Our health center will be re-configured to optimize space for COVID protocols, and additional space will be reserved for isolation/quarantine if it becomes necessary.
+Our health center will be configured to optimize space for COVID protocols, and additional space will be reserved for isolation/quarantine if it becomes necessary.